BA (Hons) in Greek and Roman Studies - University of Birmingham, 1997.

 Level 2: Classics and Popular Culture; Extended Source Study; Studying Classical Scholarship

-Level 3: Masculinity and Citizenship in the Ancient World, The Ancient Greek Novel, The Roman Novels, Imperial Biography, Roman Dining, Cicero, The Christian Empire, Classics Through Film, Classics and Comics, Dissertation
+Level 3: Masculinity and Citizenship in the Ancient World, The Ancient Greek Novel, The Roman Novels, Imperial Biography, Roman Dining, Religion and the Romans, Cicero, The Christian Empire, Classics Through Film, Classics and Comics, Dissertation

-Level 4: Researching the Ancient World; Telling Stories in the Ancient World, MA Dissertation
+Level 4: Researching the Ancient World; Telling Stories in the Ancient World; The Legendary Adventures of Alexander the Great; MA Dissertation

 Levels 1-4: Beginners' Greek

-I am able to supervise research students in most areas of Imperial Roman social and cultural history from Early Empire to Late Antiquity, and Imperial Roman Literature, especially prose works such as biography, novels and historiography; as well as aspects of the reception of classical antiquity in modern culture and sexuality and gender in both the Greek and Roman Worlds.
-I am currently supervising two research students: one on The Reception of Sappho in the 18th Century; and another on the reception of Spartan Masculinity.
-I previously supervised a thesis on Damnatio Memoriae in Late Antiquity was successfully awarded a PhD in 2014.
+I am able to supervise research students in most areas of Imperial Roman social and cultural history from Early Empire to Late Antiquity, and Imperial Roman Literature, especially prose works such as biography, novels and historiography; as well as aspects of the reception of classical antiquity in modern culture, and sexuality and gender in both the Greek and Roman Worlds.
+I am currently supervising one research student who is working on the depiction of female friendships in the Ancient Greek Novels.
+I previously supervised to success theses on Damnatio Memoriae in Late Antiquity, which was successfully awarded a PhD in 2014; another on the Reception of Spartan Masculinity in Athenian Literature, which was successfully awarded a PhD in 2018; and another on the Reception of Sappho in the 18th Century, which was successfully awarded a PhD in 2019.

 I am happy to discuss ideas and proposals with other potential research students on subjects they feel I might be able to assist them with.